 - Prepare Salmon - Rinse the Salmon and pat dry with paper towels.
 Place the fillets on a parchment or foil-lined baking sheet.

 - Season Salmon - Lightly spray the salmon with oil to help the seasoning stick.
 Sprinkle evenly with salt and pepper, making sure not to over-season in one spot.
-2 lbs Salmon 1 teaspoon salt ½ teaspoon Pepper
+2 lbs Salmon 1 tsp salt ½ tsp Pepper

 - Make BBQ Glaze - In a small bowl, whisk together the melted butter and BBQ sauce.
 Brush a generous layer over the salmon fillets.
-1 tablespoon Butter ½ cup BBQ Sauce
+1 tbsp Butter ½ cup BBQ Sauce

-- Bake - Place the salmon in a preheated oven and bake for 3 minutes.
-Remove and brush with more BBQ glaze, then return to the oven for an additional 3 minutes.
+- Bake - Bake for 3 minutes.
+Remove from oven and brush with more BBQ glaze, then return to the oven for an additional 3 minutes.
 Glaze one more time.

-- Broil - Return the Salmon to the oven and broil for 1 -2 minutes, just until the BBQ sauce becomes bubbly and slightly caramelized.
+- Broil - Switch the oven to broil and cook for 1 -2 minutes, just until the BBQ sauce becomes bubbly and slightly caramelized.
 Watch carefully so it does not burn.

 - Serve - Remove from the oven and let the Salmon rest for a couple of minutes before serving.
 Enjoy!